Open Building Population Layer (Canada) — v3

 The building population is estimated through the following pipeline:

-1. Load census data at the DB/DA/CSD/CD hierarchy and reproject to EPSG:3978
+1. Load census geospatial data at the DB/DA/CSD/CD hierarchy and reproject to EPSG:3979

 2. Validate and repair census geometries

-3. Load Canada Structures building footprints and reproject to EPSG:3978
+3. Load Canada Structures building footprints and reproject to EPSG:3979

 4. Perform spatial joins of building representative points to each census level